Coral-UI/core/README.md

 A collection of utility classes and components for building Coral UI.

 > [!IMPORTANT]
-> If you think that Elon Musk is cool, you voted for Trump, or you are a racist, sexist, are homophobic, transphobic or a fascist, then you shouldn't use this software.
+> If you think that Elon Musk is cool, you are a racist, sexist, are homophobic, transphobic or a fascist, then you shouldn't use this software.
 It's only for cool people and you're not cool.
 You're a loser.

 ## Installation